widged/gb-elm-language/en/intro/03-type system.md

 { name = "John" } : { name : String }
 ```

-Similarly, the List.map signature `(a -> b) -> List a -> List b` says that this function takes as frirst parameter a function that transforms values of type a into value of type b and as second parameter a List of elements of type a and returns a list of values of type b.
+Similarly, the List.map signature `(a -> b) -> List a -> List b` says that this function takes as first parameter a function that transforms values of type a into value of type b and as second parameter a List of elements of type a and returns a list of values of type b.

-Some functions can accept, as arguments, values of different types.
-The convention is to use single letters starting at the beginning of the alphabet, `a, b, c, d`, to mark each new value type.
 Another example is the `List.unzip` function, which decomposes a list of tuples into a tuple of lists.

 ```elm
 $ elm repl